weecology/DeepForest/README.md

 Using DeepForest, users can predict individual tree crowns by loading prebuilt models and applying them to RGB images.

-Currently there is 1 prebuilt model, "NEON", which was trained using a semi-supervised process from imagery from the National Ecological Observation Network.
+Currently there is 1 prebuilt model, "NEON", which was trained using a semi-supervised process from imagery from the National Ecological Observatory Network.
 For more information on the prebuilt models see [citations](https://github.com/weecology/DeepForest#citation).

 ```{python}